philrz/super/book/src/super-sql/declarations/functions.md

 The function body `<expr>` may refer to the passed-in arguments by name.

-Specifically, the references to the named parameters are field references of the special value `this`, as in any expression.
+Specifically, the references to the named parameters are field references of the [special value](../intro.md#pipe-scoping) `this`, as in any expression.
-In particular, the value of `this` referenced in a function body is formed as record from the actual values passed to the function where the field names correspond to the parameters of the function.
+In particular, the value of `this` referenced in a function body is formed as a [record](../types/record.md) from the actual values passed to the function where the field names correspond to the parameters of the function.

 For example, the function `add` as defined by